 |Previous College:||Eastern New Mexico|

-Ki Kroll has been hired as the new head coach of the Northern Arizona men's tennis team, announced Aug.
-11 by Dr. Lisa Campos, Vice President for Intercollegiate Athletics.
+Ki Kroll enters his second season as the men’s tennis head coach for Northern Arizona.
+Kroll was been hired as the new head coach of the Northern Arizona men's tennis team, announced Aug.
+11, 2013 by Dr. Lisa Campos, Vice President for Intercollegiate Athletics.
 Kroll brings an extensive coaching experience, including the collegiate, tennis club and youth ranks, with him to the Lumberjack men's tennis program following the last three seasons at the University of Southern Mississippi.

 Prior to Southern Mississippi, Kroll served as both the head men's tennis coach and assistant athletic director for business at Vassar College where he led the Brewers to three consecutive NCAA Division III Tournaments from 2008-10.
 He was a three-time Liberty League Coach of the Year during his five seasons.
 Over his coaching career, Kroll has coached four All-Americans, the 2010 and 2011 ITA Northeast Singles champion, the 2008 ITA Northeast Doubles champions, 18 All-Academic selections and one Capital One Academic All-American.

 Kroll also has experience as the Director of Tennis at the Spanish Oaks Tennis Club and Andre Agassi Boys & Girls Club in Las Vegas, Nev.
 Most notably, he is credited with developing the Boys & Girls Club inner city tennis program into one of the most successful programs of its type in the country.
 A number of his former students have been ranked in the top-five nationally in the junior ranks and have represented the United States in international play.
 Several even went on to play Division I tennis as well as professionally.